Acute beryllium poisoning: Signs and symptoms

 Generally associated with exposure to beryllium levels at or above 100 μg/m3, it produces severe cough, sore nose and throat, weight loss, labored breathing, anorexia, and increased fatigue.

 In addition to beryllium's toxicity when inhaled, when brought into contact with skin at relatively low doses, beryllium can cause local irritation and contact dermatitis, and contact with skin that has been scraped or cut may cause rashes or ulcers.
 Beryllium dust or powder can irritate the eyes.

 Risk factors

 Acute beryllium poisoning is an occupational disease.
 Relevant occupations are those where beryllium is mined, processed or converted into metal alloys, or where machining of metals containing beryllium or recycling of scrap alloys occurs.

 Metallographic preparation equipment and laboratory work surfaces must be damp-wiped occasionally to inhibit buildup of particles.
 Cutting, grinding, and polishing procedures that generate dust or fumes must be handled within sufficiently vented coverings supplied with particulate filters.

-Diagnosis

 Management

 Therapy is supportive and includes removal from further beryllium exposure.
 For very severe cases mechanical ventilation may be required.